 Heck, just to show I’m not cheating, here’s every data point since 1951 (the line was drawn by Excel, not me):

 [EDIT: I used Excel to get the correlation coefficient of that (0.21), transformed that into a t, and then got the p value of the t, which is apparently legit.
-The p value I got, assuming I did all the math correctly (it's entirely possible that I didn't) was 0.096 (which matches my eyeballing, more or less).
-That's means that the observed correlation (high taxes are correlated with high growth) could have been just statistical noise, but there's roughly a 9 in 10 chance that it wasn't and that high taxes are really connected in some way with high growth.
-This is what statisticians call a "trend," which is statspeak for, yeah it tends that way but you haven't proven anything.
+The p value I got, assuming I did all the math correctly (it’s entirely possible that I didn’t) was 0.096 (which matches my eyeballing, more or less).
+That’s means that the observed correlation (high taxes are correlated with high growth) could have been just statistical noise, but there’s roughly a 9 in 10 chance that it wasn’t and that high taxes are really connected in some way with high growth.
+This is what statisticians call a “trend,” which is statspeak for, yeah it tends that way but you haven’t really shown anything.
 You need a 19 in 20 chance before a statistician will accept it as proof.
 [EDIT of the edit: Not "proof" exactly, as Reddit user Konchshell points out--rather, worthy of notice.]]

 Other people have cut the data in different ways and gotten the same result.
 They shy away from concluding that tax increases help the economy, and they’re right: none of this proves that tax cuts for the rich are bad for the economy, or that high taxes are good—there may have been other factors (like oil prices) that were more important.